Lo and behold: The Internet!

 —Leonard Kleinrock, Internet Pioneer, UCLA

-Society has begun to blur the line between virtual life and real life.
-Awareness in the world of reality has become abnormal, such as common sense is no longer common.
-And this will need to be fixed to create a better internet for a better society.
+Society has begun to blur the line between virtual and real life.
+Awareness in the world of reality has become abnormal.
+Common sense is no longer common.

 The Future: The Paradox